 This pretty, bright-green lizard ranges through Europe, reaching the Channel Isles.
 Reports of it in Britain are due to confusion with the green color of the male sand lizard at certain times of the year.

 The less common of the two limbed British lizards, this is also found all over the central and southern Europe.

 4) Common or viviparous lizard (Lacerta vivipara)

-This is one of the hardiest of all reptiles; it is common in Scotland and is even found within the Arctic Circle and up to 9,000 or 10,000 feet in the Alps.
+This is one of the hardiest of all reptiles; it is common in Scotland and is even found within the Arctic Circle and up to 9,000 or 10,000 ft in the Alps.
 Its viviparous habit is an adaptation to living in severe climates.

-Lizards change their skins
+lizards change their skins

 From time to time throughout its life a lizard has to change its skin.
 Its body is covered with horny scales; these do not overlap like those of a fish, but lie side by side, and grow no larger once they are fully formed.
 It is only this outer scaly layer that is shed, and it comes away in pieces, not entire as a snake's skin does.
 Before this happens the lizard grows a complete new set of scales underneath.

 At first this new 'suit' is bright and shining, and in this way a zoologist can generally tell if a lizard has recently shed its skin.

 British lizards all belong to species which rest their bellies on the ground and never stand up on their legs as a mammal does.
 The legs stick out on each side and push the body along, and progress is assisted by undulating or wriggling movements of the body.